 Total revision and redesign.
 Trails in Peter Lougheed, Akamina-Kishinena, and Elk Lakes Provincial Parks added; map count was expanded from 25 to 40, and all were produced digitally; and many new photos included.

-The distinctive green-banded cover with a photo of hiker on Opabin Plateau (Yoho National Park) was taken by Brian Patton.
+Cover: The distinctive green-banded cover with a photo of hiker on Opabin Plateau (Yoho National Park) was taken by Brian Patton.

 2007, 8th edition